numtide/treefmt/README.md

 ## Configuration format

-`prjfmt` depends on the `prjfmt.toml` to map file extensions to actual code formatters.
+`treefmt` depends on the `treefmt.toml` to map file extensions to actual code formatters.
 That file is searched for recursively from the current folder and up.